juniornoodle/Scripts/README.md

 # Scripts
-A collection of bash scripts
+A collection of bash scripts written on/for CentOS7